Performance-Based Regulation in a High Distributed Energy Resources Future

-Lawrence Berkeley National Laboratory hosted a webinar on January 27, 2016, entitled "Performance-Based Regulation in a High Distributed Energy Resources Future."
+Lawrence Berkeley National Laboratory hosted a webinar on January 27, 2016, titled "Performance-Based Regulation in a High Distributed Energy Resources Future."
 To view a recording of the webinar, click here.

 The report explores key elements and variations of such regulation and its advantages and disadvantages from the perspectives of utilities and customers.
 A unique feature of the report is its treatment of comprehensive, performance-based approaches to regulation in the context of a potential future with a high reliance on energy efficiency, peak load management, distributed generation and storage.
 It is the third report in Berkeley Lab's "Future Electric Utility Regulation" series.